hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 ### Pattern Syntax Errors

 + Multiple label must be followed by the comma operator, not another label.
 For example, `.label1 .label2` produces an error.<br/>
-  + Error cursor appears on `.label 2`
+  + Error cursor appears on `.label2`
   + Message: Expecting a Pattern Got a Label

 + Elements in the tuples need to be separated by commas, if they are not then this produces an error.
 For example, `.label1 p1 .label2 p2` produces an error. <br/>
-  + Error cursor appears on `.label2`<br/>
+  + Error cursor appears on space operator <br/>
-  + Message: Expecting a Pattern Got a Label
+  + Message: Unexpected Label

 + Duplicate labels within a tuple are not valid, so they produce an error.
 The error will appear on the subsequent duplicate uses, not on the type as a whole.
-For example, the expression `.label1 p1, .label1 p2, .label2 p3, .label1 p4` will have errors on `.label1 p2` and `.label1 p4`
+For example, the expression `.label1 p1, .label1 p2, .label2 p3, .label1 p4` will have errors on the second and third use of `.label1` and `.label1`
-  + Error cursor appears on `.label2`<br/>
+  + Error cursor appears on second and third use of `.label1`<br/>
   + Message: Expecting a Unique Label Got a Duplicate Label

 # What about records?